-Doane College turned 140 in 2012, a new year in a long, distinguished history among liberal arts and sciences colleges of the Midwest.
+Doane University turned 140 in 2012, a new year in a long, distinguished history among liberal arts and sciences colleges of the Midwest.
 Quality begets quality and we started with the best.

 In the 1870s, Doane was the passion of prominent men and women who wanted to build a college of Ivy-League scale in a prairie town – people like Founder Thomas Doane, a Massachusetts native and civil engineer, a constructor of railroads and the Hoosac tunnel; a gentle, yet decisive man of power.